ericksonreyes/cqrs-shopping-cart-api/README.md

-# CQRS &amp; Event Sourcing Inspired Shopping Cart API
+# CQRS &amp; Event Sourcing Inspired Shopping Cart REST API

-This will be the Shopping Cart REST API that will place orders to the [Order Fulfillment API](https://github.com/ericksonreyes/cqrs-order-fulfillment-api).
+This will be the Shopping Cart REST API that will place orders to the [Order Fulfillment REST API](https://github.com/ericksonreyes/cqrs-order-fulfillment-api).

 ### Prerequisites